iolo/apple2-image-editor/docs/double-lo-res.md

 ## Color Mapping Difference (Main vs Aux)

-Double lo-res uses different color decoding for main and aux columns.
+DGR (Double Lo-Res) uses different color decoding for main and aux columns.
 The 4-bit color index is remapped when the pixel comes from the aux bank.

 Aux color remap (index -> displayed color):